Updated February, 2021

 A first aider’s overall priority should be to preserve life.
 Other aims of first aid include preventing the worsening of the patient’s condition and to promote recovery.

-The Health and Safety (First Aid) Regulations 1981 require employers to provide adequate and appropriate first aid equipment, facilities and people.
-To enable your employees to be given immediate help if they are injured or taken ill at work.
+The Health and Safety (First Aid) Regulations 1981 require employers to provide adequate and appropriate first aid equipment, facilities and appropriately people to enable your employees to be given immediate help if they are injured or taken ill at work.

 What is ‘adequate and appropriate’ will depend on the circumstances in your workplace.
 The minimum first aid provision on any work site is a suitably stocked first aid kit, and an ‘appointed person’ to take charge of first aid arrangements.
 Being an ‘appointed person’ for first aid is a responsibility not to be undertaken lightly.
-First Aid Training Co-operative would recommend that an ‘Appointed Person” has a minimal level of first aid training such as an Emergency First Aid qualification.
+First Aid Training Co-operative would recommend that an ‘Appointed Person” has at least the minimal level of first aid training such as an Emergency First Aid qualification.
+This is a one day course with a certificate that last for three years, although annual refreshers are recommended.

 The Health and Safety Executive (HSE) states that it is up to the employer to carry out a First Aid Hazard Assessment, to identify what the requirements are for their specific situation.